 The primary objective for our investment activities is to preserve principal while maximizing yields without significantly increasing risk.
 This is accomplished by investing in diversified short-term interest bearing investments.
-As of February 28, 2013, the majority of our capital is invested in certificates of deposit with stated maturities and locked interest rates and, therefore, is not subject to interest rate fluctuations.
+As of May 31, 2013 we have no investments.
+We have in the past, and anticipate in the future, that we will invest in certificates of deposit with stated maturities and locked interest rates and, therefore, will not be subject to interest rate fluctuations.
 We have no investments denominated in foreign country currencies and, therefore, our investments are not subject to foreign currency exchange risk.